How to Measure Your Social Media Conversion Rate in 2021

-If your brand is struggling to achieve ROI and is looking to generate more customers from your social media marketing, you need to have a well designed social conversion strategy.
+The past year has been a tough time for most businesses due to COVID-19.
+If your brand is struggling to achieve a sustainable ROI and you’re looking to generate more customers from your social media marketing, you need to build a conversion-oriented strategy.
 An important facet of any healthy marketing strategy is understanding how to track social media metrics.
-Admittedly, it can be challenging to quantify metrics that at times, aren’t always clear or attributable.
-But as social media has grown in relevance, the ability to track its effectiveness in your marketing efforts has followed suit.

 Simply put, your conversion rate is the percentage of visitors to your website or your landing pages that convert (meaning do what you want them to do) as a result of a social media post.
 Depending on the nature of your business goals, a “conversion” could be almost anything.
 But here are a few of the most common types: